"If you lead an ordinary life then you will only have ordinary stories"

 "Fools can go against the grain as it is there that we often find the truth, it's where the truth lies" (adapted from George Orwell)

 "We laugh because it's funny and we laugh because it's true.
 They say the truth hurts, it is not popular it is rarely welcomed, but the truth, the whole truth and nothing but the truth is the only way to live free and without guilt"

-"Being Bi-polar and manic is like living on the edge.
+"Being Bi-polar and manic is interesting.
 Your adrenaline increases, your endorphins are released faster (and in bigger quantities), your muscles feel stronger, your cardio is better and best of all your brain is high functioning.
 It is like you are naturally high because of your condition.
-You start to access more informa
+You start to access more information from you

-"Being Bi-polar and manic is like living on the edge.
+"Being Bi-polar and manic is interesting.
 Your adrenaline increases, your endorphins are released faster (and in bigger quantities), your muscles feel stronger, your cardio is better and best of all your brain is high functioning.
 It is like you are naturally high because of your condition.
 You start to access more information from your brain’s memory banks and your state is semihypnotic.
 Your senses of smell and touch are heightened, you can hear from greater distances and music and literature become joyful experiences as if they’d been written just for you.
-Who wouldn’t want to feel like that?"

 I write with humour and commit my thoughts through the pencil and onto the page where it is expressed openly and honestly by my bi-polar brain.

 Anyone is then welcome to pick these words up if it serves any purpose or is of any use.
 If they find it worthless to them then I have no feelings on that other than to wholeheartedly respect their opinion.